 The Chartered Insolvency and Restructuring Professional Qualification Program or CIRP Qualification Program (CQP) is the official qualification process for individuals seeking to become a Chartered Insolvency and Restructuring Professional (CIRP).
 Additionally, this is the path to become a Licensed Insolvency Trustee.
-This national program is offered in both official languages through CAIRP, the Canadian Association of Insolvency and Restructuring Professionals.

 Licensed trustees who are not already members of CAIRP are invited to apply for membership to CAIRP.
 CAIRP encourages on-going training and professional development and licenses practitioners to use the CIRP certification mark upon signing a license agreement.

 For further information please visit the section How to Become a Licensed Trustee of the OSB website.

 CQP Entrance requirements:

 Program entrance requirements were revised as of January 2021.
 The following apply to new applicants: